thenuwij/agropest-12-yolov8/README.md

 crops themselves.
 Knowing *which* pest is present, and *where*, lets growers target treatment precisely.
-This project asks a concrete question: **how much does detection accuracy actually improve when you move from handcrafted features to a modern detector — and what does it cost in compute?**
+This project asks a concrete question: **how much does detection accuracy actually improve when you move from handcrafted features to a modern detector, and what does it cost in compute?**

 Answer: **classification accuracy goes from 28% to 92%**, for roughly 4.5× the training time, at a latency that still supports real-time monitoring (64 FPS).